image caption

 #GlobalBeatlesDay

-- 1957 – teenager John Lennon performs with the Quarrymen perform and then brings in Paul McCartney who was 15 at the time.
+- 1957 - teenager John Lennon performs with the Quarrymen and then brings in Paul McCartney who was 15 at the time.

 - 1960 - the group first played together publicly in Hamburg, West Germany for 48 nights before moving to another venue.
 George Harrison was deported for being under 18 and not having a work permit to perform.

-- 1960 – August, the Silver Beatles change their name to the Beatles.
+- August 1960 - The Silver Beatles change their name to the Beatles.

-- 1960 – April, bass guitarist turned painter Stuart Sutcliffe dies of a brain hemorrhage at the age of 21.
+- April 1960 - Bass guitarist turned painter Stuart Sutcliffe dies of a brain hemorrhage at the age of 21.
 In August, Ringo Starr is invited to join the group permanently.
 Interim drummer Pete Best is fired the next day.

 - 1962 - The Beatles' released their first single, "Love Me Do,” a number one hit in the USA.